gg-ed/gg-ed.github.io/pages/research.md

 This is the most recent direction that I have embarked on.
 I am interested in building models that harmonize these approaches, while at the same time, exploring how concepts and techniques in each of these areas can interchangeably be applied.
 I am really excited about this and hope you will be patient with me as I gradually complete the works I intend to embark on here :)

 #### <u> Decision-driven Regularization: Harmonizing the Predictive and Prescriptive
 *This paper considers the predict-then-optimize setting, where the decision-maker attempts to predict outcomes, from which decisions are going to be made.
-We introduce three important tenets in this setting that motivate our core idea of using the decisions and objective function as a regularizer in the learning of the weights in the predictions.
+Along with nascent works in ther literature, we propose to make biased predictions, in exchange for optimal decision policies that lead to lower costs in the optimization stage.
+We implement this concept using the decisions and objective function as a regularizer in the learning of the weights in the predictions.
 This is exciting work, which potentially opens new doors to understand learning structured data and the connections between machine learning and robust optimization from a completely new perspective.*

 This paper is co-authored with Qinshen TANG, from the Nanyang Technological University, Singapore, and my PhD student Yangge XIAO.
 It is in preparation for re-submission to Management Science.